conda/conda-dot-org/blog/2023-09-08-newsletter.md

 - For packages in the default channel and Anaconda Distribution:

-    -    Organizations with less than 200 people can use them for free.
+    -    Organizations with fewer than 200 people can use them for free.
     -    Larger organizations can still qualify for free use if they meet Anaconda's terms of service exemptions, including developers, students, teachers, academic institutions, non-commercial open source software projects, and small businesses.

 For an in-depth look at conda's free offerings and the finer details, dive into [**Dave Clement's full blog post here**](https://www.anaconda.com/blog/is-conda-free#summarize).